microsoft/terminal/doc/specs/#532 - Panes and Split Windows.md

 horizontally.
 Parent nodes don't have a terminal of their own, they merely display the terminals of their children.

- * If a Pane is split vertically, the two panes are seperated by a vertical split, as to appear side-by-side.
+ * If a Pane is split vertically, the two panes are separated by a vertical split, as to appear side-by-side.
 Think `[|]`
  * If a Pane is split horizontally, the two panes are split by a horizontal separator, and appear above/below one another.
 Think `[-]`.